Ordnung muss sein: Proofs

 \begin{lem} Every multiplicity free object is distributive.
 The converse holds when the ext-quiver has no oriented cycles. \end{lem} \begin{proof} The first assertion is clear, given the characterisation of distributive objects.
-Now fix an object $M$ and set $M^i:=\rad^i M$ for $i\ge 0$.
-Then $M^r=0$ for some $r\ge 0$, and this yields a filtration with semisimple factors.
-For any pair of simple objects $S\subseteq M^{i}/M^{i+1}$ and $T\subseteq M^{i-1}/M^{i}$ there exists an arrow $[S]\to [T]$ in the ext-quiver, which comes from the extension
+Now fix an object $M$ and a simple object $S$.
+If $S$ is a composition factor of $M$, then there exists a subobject $M'\subseteq M$ with an epimorphism $M'\to S$.
+We may choose $M'$ of minimal length and then $M'$ is local.
+Now suppose that $[M:S]>1$.
+Then there are two subobjects $M',M''$ with that property.
+If $M''\subseteq M'$, then one obtains a cycle in the ext-quiver by Lemma~\ref{le:cycle} since $S$ is a composition factor of $\rad M'$.
+If $M'$ and $M''$ are not comparable, then $S\oplus S$ is a subobject of $M/(\rad M'+\rad M'')$.
+Thus $M$ is not distributive. \end{proof}